biochunan/bio-datasets/README.md

 # Bio Datasets

 Bringing bio (molecules and more) to the huggingface datasets library

 ## Features

-* Full integration with the HuggingFace datasets library including saving and loading datasets to HuggingFace hub, memory mapping, etc.
+* Full integration with the HuggingFace datasets library including saving and loading datasets to HuggingFace hub, memory mapping, streaming of large datasets etc.
 * Built-in support for efficient storage formats for biological data (e.g. foldcomp fcz format for protein structures)
 * Automatic conversion of data between internal storage formats and convenient formats for manipulation and ml model development.